alexanderkozlenko/cotopaxi/doc/topics/cli-pack.md

 <p />

 - `project`
-The path to the project that specifies documents to pack.
+The path to the project that specifies deployment entries to include.
 - `package`
-The path to the package to create.
+The path to a resulting database package.

 <p />